Lee A. Shapiro, PhD

 Biography

-- Because about 3 million people experience a TBI in the United States each year, and because TBI leads to a 2.3-4.5-fold increase in the likelihood of developing Alzheimer’s disease, a major focus of the lab is to elucidate therapeutic mechanisms that can be targeted to prevent the development of Alzheimer’s disease.
-There are many immune, neuroimmune and neuroanatomical similarities between TBI and Alzheimer’s disease and elucidating dual targets for both disorders is a major goal of my lab.
-Importantly, it is becoming very clear that organ systems outside of the brain, namely the gastrointestinal system, are involved in the pathogenic processes of TBI and Alzheimer’s disease.
-Thus, an area of our research focuses specifically on the gut and gut/brain/immune interactions to identify novel therapeutic strategies.
+- Because about 3 million people experience a TBI in the United States each year, and because TBI leads to a 2.3-4.5-fold increase in the likelihood of developing Alzheimer's disease, a major focus of the lab is to elucidate therapeutic mechanisms that can be targeted to prevent the development of Alzheimer's disease.
+There are many immune, neuroimmune and neuroanatomical similarities between TBI and Alzheimer's disease, and elucidating dual targets for both disorders is a major goal of the lab.
+Importantly, it is becoming very clear that organ systems outside of the brain, namely the gastrointestinal system, are involved in the pathogenic processes of TBI and Alzheimer's disease.
+Thus, an area of their research focuses specifically on the gut and gut/brain/immune interactions to identify novel therapeutic strategies.